flancia-coop/doc.anagora.org/flancia-meet.md

     - [[math major]]
         - how to find an [[incentive structure]] to study hard subjects which require an academic environment or strong motivations
         - very good insight
-    - #q what's the downside with just continuing with the degree and
+    - #q what's the downside with just continuing with the degree and finishing it?
+    - #a the degree is just very long, and the university has taken a hit due to [[covid]]
+    -
 - [[vera]]
     - [[heisenbug]]
         - what if we uncached the render of the node and kept stuff that gets all subnodes on the system every time